-Some botanicals, such as phytoestrogens, may help relieve menopause symptoms, although research findings are contradictory.
+Some botanicals, such as phytoestrogens, may help relieve menopause symptoms, although research findings are contradictory and women who have their uterus or have had breast cancer should exercise caution.
 Phytoestrogens are substances found in plant-based foods that are thought to have weak estrogen-like effects.
 Some may help lower cholesterol levels and have been suggested to relieve hot flashes and night sweats, but more research is needed.
 Examples of plant estrogens include isoflavones.
 Isoflavones can be found in foods such as soy products (tofu, soymilk, soybeans).

 Black cohosh is a botanical that is widely available.
 The North American Menopause Society reports that black cohosh may be helpful in the very short term (six months or less) for treatment of hot flashes, night sweats, and vaginal dryness, but the evidence of its effectiveness is mixed.
 Safety beyond six months of use is not known.
 Side effects are rare and include gastrointestinal upset.

 Evening primrose oil is another botanical that is often used to treat hot flashes, although there is no scientific evidence to support this.
 Side effects include nausea, diarrhea, problems with the immune system, and blood clotting .
 Many women with other conditions, or those who take certain medications, should not take evening primrose oil.

 Dong quai is another botanical that is touted to relieve hot flashes and night sweats, and has been used in traditional Chinese medicine for over 2,000 years.
 There is little scientific evidence to support this claim, however, and more studies are needed to determine its effectiveness.